Monday, February 12, 2018

 My parents were and still continue to be a tremendous influence in my life.
 When I think back on who the first heroes I ever meant I would have to say they were my parents who fought not only for a better way of life for us but who continued to improve themselves throughout the years.
 My dad is also a Vietnam veteran who taught me the value of service and of remembering those who have given us the freedoms we enjoy.

-that quite honestly kept me from straying down the wrong path and allowed me to think of what my life could be and that also included a life in the arts.
+My elementary & junior high school teachers had a tremendous impact on me that quite honestly kept me from straying down the wrong path and allowed me to think of what my life could be and that also included a life in the arts.

 The Marine Corps I have said many times before and I mean this with every fiber of my body, helped to form the man that I am today but it's saved my life in more ways than I can share here but will one day share in a book I imagine.
 My family, my bride and two sons are a constant reminder of why I do what I do and that the most critical part of all of my success is that they will draw from it, I hope whenever they question their own footing in this life.